akomis/scripts/README.md

-# Set of general automation scripts
+# Set of General Automation Scripts
 A variety of (bash) shell  scripts that make everyday easier.

 ## Script Description